-In order to reduce emission of greenhouse gases, more energy efficient photonic solutions are been developed.
-This includes very efficient light sources, (O)LEDs, energy generation by highly efficient solar cells and more energy efficient data centers by application of photonic ICs.
-Photonics in climate change can also be used for advanced detection technologies, such as earth observation using advanced optical pollution detection instrument (such as TROPOMI) and water quality & air safety analysis.
+In order to reduce emission of greenhouse gasses, more energy efficient photonic solutions are being developed.
+This includes very efficient light sources, (O)LEDs,microLED, energy generation by highly efficient solar cells and more energy efficient data centers by application of photonic ICs.
+Innovative optical technologies are being developed that convert sunlight directly into hydrogen or syngases contributing to reduce the greenhouse gas effects.
+Photonics in climate change can also be used for advanced detection technologies, such as earth observation using advanced optical pollution detection instruments (such as TROPOMI) and water quality & air safety analysis.

-2. Sustainability
+2. Sustainability and Circularity